27 Pros and Cons of Living in Bratislava, Slovakia

 PRO: Great Grocery Stores

 One of the pros of living in Bratislava is the abundance of great grocery stores.
-From large supermarkets to smaller specialty shops, you’ll find a wide variety of options for all your grocery needs.
-Whether you’re looking for fresh produce, international ingredients, or organic products, Bratislava has it all.
+From large supermarkets to smaller specialty shops, you'll find a wide variety of options for all your grocery needs.
+Whether you're looking for fresh produce, international ingredients, or organic products, Bratislava has it all.
 The quality and selection of food in these stores are impressive, ensuring you can easily find everything you need to cook delicious meals at home.
+For a rundown of what to eat and where to shop, see our Bratislava Food guide.

 PRO: Good selection of international ingredients